 The following are ways to segment a large email list by the kind of subscription people receive:

-- HTML (some people prefer the option for text-only emails)
+HTML (some people prefer this option for text-only emails)

 One way to master segmentation is by using your CRM to build and segment email lists, as well as import leads for sales.
 Pair your CRM with your marketing automation software to manage and analyze customer interactions and data throughout your relationship with subscribers.

 You want to keep your content fresh.
 While people may be very interested in the beginning, you need to keep them interested over time.
-If the reader can’t tell what the email is about from the subject line, they may not open it.
+If readers can’t tell what the email is about from the subject line (or headline), they may not open it.

 When you design your campaign email, use a clear call-to-action button embedded in the format.
-This way people can easily access your site or take the action that you want.
-They should never have to copy/paste an HTML link or search for your site.
+This way people can easily access your site or take the action you want.
+Customers should never have to copy and paste an HTML link or search for your site.

 For help in building your emails, and to consider all the personalization options, look into Marketing Cloud, which specializes in email marketing automation.
 It also allows you to engage with messaging, social platforms, and advertisements in a unique way.